 German, French, Danish

-I wish to investigate more generally the circulation of Latin and Low German devotional texts by the publishing houses of Lübeck through the mercantile channels of the Hanseatic League and their reception within Northern Germany and Scandinavia.
+Where my focus in the Companion volume had been the reception of Birgitta of Sweden's Revelationes in Northern Germany, I now wish to investigate more generally the circulation of Latin and Low German devotional texts through the mercantile channels of the Hanseatic League, with particular reference to Lübeck, and the reception of these texts within Northern Germany and Scandinavia.

 2001 BA conference grant (17th. meeting of the Anglo-German Colloquium)